intrepidbird/gauss/README.md

 ## Getting Started

-👨‍💻 To use IntrepidBot Math, you can either join the  `IntrepidHackers` Discord Server or follow these steps:
+👨‍💻 To use Gauss, you can either join the  `IntrepidHackers` Discord Server or follow these steps:

 1. Clone the repository.
-2. Run `python3 main.py` (Don't forget to change the bot token and Wolfram Alpha ID to use IntrepidBot Math).
+2. Run `python3 main.py` (Don't forget to change the bot token and Wolfram Alpha ID to use Gauss).
 3. Invite the bot using `https://discord.com/oauth2/authorize?client_id={applicationid}&scope=bot%20applications.commands&permissions=105227086912`